chemasan/tebas/README.md

  * logWarn [message] - Prints message to stdout prefixed by a WARNING label and the name of the current test
  * logErr [message] - Prints message to stdout prefixed by an ERROR label and the name of the current test

-Note that the log functions print to stdout so tebas has to run with flag '-s' in order to display the messages.
+Note that the log functions print to stdout so tebas has to run with flag '-vv' in order to display the messages.

 ## Example
 ```